Michael-Sjogren/JavaGameMichaelS/README.md

 Go to Project build path then choose Project facets and pick java , apply.
 After that you will neeed to add gson libary.
-Go to project Properties -> configure build path -> java build path. in java build path , pick the libary tab and add jar , the gson jar is in src/lib
+Go to project Properties -> configure build path -> java build path. in java build path , pick the libary tab and add Gson.jar that is in src/lib.